-Medical facials are usually tailored to meet the needs of each individual client.
-They may include other medical grade services as well, such as ultrasound treatments and dermaplaning opens in a new window, which is a procedure used to remove the top layer of the client’s skin.
+Medical facials are usually tailored to meet the needs of each individual client and what will work best for them.
+They may include other medical grade services as well, such as ultrasound treatments and dermaplaning, which is a procedure used to remove the top layer of the client’s skin.
 In addition, medical grade facials may also include laser resurfacing or injectable dermal fillers.

 What is a Medical Grade Peel?

 A medical grade peel is similar to a standard spa peel in that it is designed to remove skin cells.
 However, the products used in medical grade peels are much stronger.
 A standard spa peel typically uses up to a 30 percent glycolic peel, while a medical grade chemical peel may utilize products with strengths of up to 70 percent or more.
 Clients who want more noticeable results may opt for a medical grade peel over a standard spa peel.

 Considerations for Spa Owners

 If you plan to offer medical grade chemical peels and medical facials at your establishment, you are likely to attract a larger clientele.
 Because these services use higher-end products and provide better results, you will also be able to charge more for each service you perform.
 Over time, this can significantly increase your profits.

 However, it is important to note that offering medical grade chemical peels and facials is not without risk.
 If mistakes are made, the products and tools used to perform these services can cause a lot more damage to the patient’s skin.
 In addition, some patients with more sensitive skin or other conditions may experience negative results even when you are performing these procedures properly.